"Those who do not learn from history are doomed to repeat it"

 The Desperate Ned Lamont apparently means to sit on his lead in Democratic primary polls and avoid getting shown up by a much more experienced and informed rival, confident that his nonsensical explanation about not debating will hurt him less than a competition broadcast statewide.

-a partner of the banking and finance firm J P Morgan And Company.
+Mr. Lamont, who is the great grandson of Thomas J, Lamont - a partner of the banking and finance firm J P Morgan And Company.

 In 1920, Thomas Lamont undertook a semiofficial mission to Japan to protect American financial issues in Asia.
 He however did not aggressively challenge Japanese efforts to build a sphere of influence in Manchuria.